I encourage students interested in both chemistry and healthy food to consider nutritional sciences as a career.

 Barry Popkin, PhD '74; W.R.
 Kenan Jr. Distinguished Professor, Dept. of Nutrition at UNC

 Advisor(s): David Call & Michael Latham

-- My focus has shift to food policy related to mainly global obesity but increasingly also undernutrition with my research program expanding significantly (http://globalfoodresearchprogram.web.unc.edu/) We have active large subcontracts now with 9 countries and are solely focused on policy research in the US.
+Current Focus: My focus has shifted to food policy related to mainly global obesity but increasingly also under-nutrition, with my research program (Global Food Research Program at UNC) expanding significantly.
+We have active large subcontracts now with 9 countries and are solely focused on policy research in the US.
 On the global side, we both provide research support for advocacy in our partner countries and do joint evaluations and also design for governments of large-scale regulatory, fiscal and other policies that we have found work.
 This includes long-term collaboration with one alumni Juan Rivera at the Mexican National Institute of Public Health and other institutions in Latin America, Africa, Asia and the Caribbean.
 In addition, I am advising and working with a number of other countries.
 I recently coauthored a book with another Cornell alumna, Meera Shekar of the World Bank.

 Geoffrey Prewitt, MPS '97; Deputy Special Representative to the Administrator for the UNDP/Programme of Assistance to the Palestinian People